 I want you to expend less effort on trying to force kids to care, and lecturing them about their futures, and nagging them to take responsibility for their work, because 95% of the time, it’s not effective and only serves to wear you out.

 Don’t plan a lesson thinking about the kids who hate everything you do.

-You’ve turned into that kid: you’re checked out, you’ve already decided you’re not going to learn anything and there’s no point in trying.
-Instead you’re going to sit there and mentally criticize the person who’s trying to help you and think of all the reason why what she’s saying is irrelevant.
+You’ve turned into that kid: You’re checked out, you’ve already decided you’re not going to learn anything and there’s no point in trying.
+Instead, you’re going to criticize the person who’s trying to help you and think of all the reasons why what she’s saying is irrelevant.

 Here’s why there’s no cute little trick you can do to flip the switch of motivation